crcresearch/ndcmsT3/docs/help/faq.md

 Software that is installed globally through our `modules` tool must undergo license review by the Notre Dame legal department.
 For this reason, all requests to add a new module must come from Notre Dame faculty.
 Please submit a [Software Request Form](https://docs.google.com/a/nd.edu/forms/d/e/1FAIpQLSdzy-F9X6wykK1KhRdsT-8QtlcPvs8nwPLid6fnGXD-QAjQCg/viewform) and review the attached CRC Software Policy.
 The software policy also contains information on licensing and cost sharing with CRC.

-> [!NOTE]
+!!! note
-> This process can take up to 7 business days from receipt of the software request.
+    This process can take up to 7 business days from receipt of the software request.
 If you require an expedited service, please make that apparent on your request form.

 ### Notes on sudo/root access